How To Lower High Blood Pressure

 Can you reverse high blood pressure?

-There’s no actual cure for diabetes.
+There's no actual cure for diabetes.
 However, people can reverse their high blood pressure.
 But, it requires significant dietary changes and may require some weight loss.
-You can also keep normal levels of sugar in your blood with the right medication.
+You can also keep normal sugar levels in your blood with the proper medication.

-If you need to limit sugar intake in your diet, your diet should be as heart-friendly as possible.
+If you need to limit sugar intake, your diet should be as heart-friendly as possible.

 That means you need to limit your intake of: